MadsHornbeck/react-form/docs/API.md

 - inputs - Object with all the inputs in your form, use the names you want for your values.
 - handleSubmit - Is called with values from all inputs when form is submitted.
-- initialValues - Object of values that will be the initial values, this will overwrite any value set on the individual inputs.
+- defaultValues - Object of values that will be the initial values, this will overwrite any value set on the individual inputs.
 - validate - A function or validate the inputs, should return an object with `{ [inputName]: error }`.